12 steps to becoming a great leader

 Good leaders make an effort to constantly brush up on their abilities.
 We’re always amazed at the enthusiasm with which our volunteers take on new challenges, which is why we offer extensive and varied development opportunities to do so.

-See what’s available to help you be the best you can be – and use tools like the Doing Our Best Quality Standards to evaluate your knowledge.
+See what’s available to help you be the best you can be – and use tools like the Doing Our Best checklists to evaluate your knowledge.
 If you work with units, our guidance on planning your programme has plenty of ideas on how to involve girls in giving feedback and sharing ideas for improvement.

 3. Open your arms to everyone

 An effective leader brings people together, regardless of their background – so we need to provide young members and fellow volunteers with plenty of opportunities to learn about different cultures and beliefs.
-In meetings with other Leaders, for example, we can use inclusive language and adapt activities for those with extra needs.
+In meetings with other leaders, for example, we can use inclusive language and adapt activities for those with extra needs.

 Those wanting to grow their team might like to put these values at the heart of the recruitment drive.
 Visit growing our membership for ideas on appealing to those who wouldn’t normally consider guiding.

 I wanted to be part of a hospital unit, as I feel all children should get to enjoy the guiding experience.
 Ours is open to kids aged five to 14, and siblings and parents.
-We make the programme work for everyone’s needs, and adapt it as we go – Laura Stubbs, Leader, 1st Leeds Hospital Guides and Scouts
+We make the programme work for everyone’s needs, and adapt it as we go – Laura, Leader, 1st Leeds Hospital Guides and Scouts

 4. Work together